-Earlier this month I went to Barcelona with my wife, Laynni, and her parents, Lyle and Nadine.
-Barcelona is a beautiful city with really nice buildings and a swell beach.
+Last month I went to Barcelona with my wife, Laynni, and her parents, Lyle and Nadine.
+Barcelona has a lot to see, with many beautiful buildings and a swell beach.
 It was a very fun place with a lot of nice people.
 We really enjoyed it.

 I watched the Barcelona football game at a plain little casino full of guys with spiky hair.

 I needed a key to unlock two doors and a child gate to use the bathroom.
 At half time I ran out and bought a really big slice of pizza-by-the-slice.
 It had a lot of salami on it, which I liked.
 It was excellent and cheap.
 I almost had another one but decided that one was enough.
 Plus, half time was almost over.
 The game ended in a draw.
 While I was there Laynni and her parents were on a tapas bar crawl.
 They ate lots of little food morsels and drank lots of alcoholic beverages.
 Too many, maybe.
 When Laynni came back to the hotel she made me get dressed so we could all go back out for more alcoholic beverages.
 She seemed really hyper, and Lyle was talking a lot.

 We slept in late and went for breakfast at a coffee shop down the street.
 I had bacon and eggs for the first time in a long time (the bacon, not the eggs) because they don’t eat pork in Morocco.
 I told a lot of Moroccans that they didn’t know what they were missing.
 They agreed.
 They didn’t.
 Anyway, the bacon tasted really good.

 It was nice and sunny all day.
 We walked to the park, then down to the beach.
 Even though it was only around 17 degrees there were lots of people sun tanning.